 Why should up selling be a part of your customer journey?

-There are plenty of reasons why upselling is important but businesses that really succeed have managed to strike a good balance between providing a quality product or service to customers and at the same time, maximising profit.
+There are plenty of reasons why upselling is important and, businesses that really succeed have managed to strike a good balance between providing a quality product or service to customers and, at the same time, maximising profit.

-- Up selling is easier than finding new customers – In his book, Marketing Metrics, author Paul Farris shares that companies have a 60 – 70% success rate of upselling products and services to existing customers, compared to 5 – 20% chance of selling them to new customers.
-It is simply easier to focus on retaining loyal customers than to spend time, energy, and money acquiring new ones.
+- Up selling is easier than finding new customers – In his book, Marketing Metrics, author, Paul Farris, shares that companies have a 60 – 70% success rate of upselling products and services to existing customers, compared to 5 – 20% chance of selling them to new customers.
+It is simply easier to focus on retaining loyal customers than it is to spend time, energy, and money acquiring new ones.

-- Upselling encourages customers to come back and shop for more – When done the right way, a successful upsell adds value to your customer’s experience.
-Offering products and services that simplify your customers shopping experience makes them loyal to the brand.
+- Upselling encourages customers to come back for more – When handled the right way, a successful upsell adds value to your customer’s experience.
+Offering products and services that simplify your customers’ shopping experience makes them loyal to the brand.

 Up selling vs cross-selling

 It is crucial to understand the difference between cross-selling and up selling.
-Both are sales techniques that have one goal – to encourage customers to increase the size of their purchase.
-While both are beneficial to improving your sales performance, they are actually quite different from each other.
+Both are sales techniques which have one goal – to encourage customers to increase the size of their purchase.
+Whilst both are beneficial to improving your sales performance, they are actually quite different from each other.

 Cross-selling, on the other hand, encourages customers to buy a service or product that will complement their initial purchase.
 For example, when you offer customers a training course along with their regular package.